herotechcourse/kotlin-blackjack/README.md

 Includes card dealing, drawing logic, and win/loss/draw result handling.

 ## Features:
+### Blackjack as Controller:
+- [x] Implement a Blackjack class as a controller
+-
-### Players:
+### Participants:
-- [ ] Create Players abstract class with hand management
+- [x] Create Participant abstract class and extend it as Player and Dealer classes
-- [ ] Implement Card class with display and score logic
+- [x] Implement Card, Deck and DeckGenerator classes

 ### Dealer
 - [ ] Deal card to any participant